Andrew Lawrence (basketball): Professional career

 Following graduation Andrew Lawrence was selected as a member of the Washington Wizards 2013 NBA Summer League squad averaging 5.8ppg, 1.8apg and 2.5rpg.

 In September 2013, he signed with KK Zadar of Croatia for the 2013–14 season.

 After being inactive during one entire season due to an injury, in July 2015 he signed with Spanish club Gipuzkoa Basket for the 2015–16 ACB season.

 On 5 October 2016, Lawrence signed with Sigal Prishtina of Kosovo.
 On 12 December 2017, he left Prishtina and signed with French club Champagne Châlons-Reims Basket for the rest of the 2016–17 Pro A season.

 On 11 September 2017, Lawrence signed with Sigal Prishtina, returning to the club for a second stint.
 On 7 December 2017, he left Prishtina and signed with Italian club Scafati Basket for the rest of the 2017–18 Serie A2 Basket.

 In August 2019, Lawrence signed with London City Royals of the British Basketball League (BBL).
 On 24 September, Lawrence made his debut for the Royals, scoring 27 points and dishing out 9 assists in an away win over Plymouth Raiders.
 The City Royals folded midway the 2019–20 season.
-On 26 August 2020, Lawrence signed with Plymouth.
+On 26 August 2020, Lawrence signed with Plymouth before completing his career with the Surrey Scorchers / 89ers where he transitioned onto the coaching staff.

 International

 Andrew represented England at the 2008 Under-18 Division B European Championship.
 In the tournament, Andrew averaged 12.5 points, 5.7 rebounds, and 4.5 assists per game.
 He also participated in the 2009 Under-20 Division B European Championship and the 2010 Under-20 European Championship.
 Andrew made his first appearance for the Great Britain Men's National Team in an international test match against the Netherlands at ACS Cobham on 7 August 2011.
 He was then selected in the final 12 for FIBA EuroBasket 2011.
-On 5 July 2012 Andrew was named to the Great Britain Olympic Basketball Team.
+Andrew was named to the Great Britain men's basketball team for teh London 2012 Olympics.
 In an exhibition game against the United States, Lawrence recorded six points, three rebounds, and three assists.